Home » Heroin Addiction Treatment Massachusetts

 • Frequent nodding off: A person may appear drowsy or fall asleep at inappropriate times.

 • Track marks: If the drug is injected, individuals may have visible needle marks on their arms or other areas of their body.
+These are signs of opioid dependence, which requires professional treatment.

 • Slow or slurred speech: Heroin impairs cognitive function, leading to difficulty speaking or communicating clearly.